JunoNgx/crisp-game-lib-tutorial/README.md

 This block should look a lot less foreign, if you have ever seen videogame codes:
 * The method `Array.forEach()` iterates and execute on each element in the array.
 In this case, each `star` is updated 60 times a second. **Further reading**: [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
 * `s.pos.y += s.speed` adds the y coordinate of the star by `speed` (which we randomly generated when we created the stars), bringing the star perpetually downwards to the bottom of the screen.
 * `wrap(minX, maxX, minY, maxY)` is a method for `Vector`, which wrap the object back to the otherside, when the object is outside of the screen (which is specified by the screen coordinates as the four arguments).
-The handling of the x coordinate here is redundant as it never changes.
-This can be re-written more effectively as `if (s.pos.y > G.HEIGHT) s.pos.y = 0;`
+The handling of the x coordinate here is redundant as it never changes. **Alternatively,** this can be re-written more effectively as `if (s.pos.y > G.HEIGHT) s.pos.y = 0;`
 * The color is set before the star is drawn with `color()`.
-Here, the `box()` is chosen to represent the star, taking the star's coordinate as an argument.
+Here, the `box()` is chosen to represent the star, taking the star's coordinate as an argument. **Further reading**: [the drawing example in CrispGameLib](https://abagames.github.io/crisp-game-lib-games/?ref_drawing).
+Take note of the alternative use of `x` and `y` arguments as coordinates in opposed to a `Vector`.

 ----
 **For your experimentation**: Try changing: